 A micrometer uses a calibrated screw or thread (found internally on the spindle) for measurement.

-Every time the spindle makes a complete revolution, the space between the measuring faces of the instrument (the spindle and the anvil) is adjusted by 0.5mm for metric versions and by 0.025 inch for imperial micrometers.
+Every time the spindle makes a complete revolution, the space between the measuring faces of the instrument (the spindle and the anvil) is adjusted by 0.5mm for metric versions and by 0.025 inches for imperial micrometers.

 These are the smallest values that can be represented on the primary sleeve scale.